Donders-Institute/bidscoin/docs/workflow.rst

       -h, --help            show this help message and exit -p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...], --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
-                            Space separated list of selected sub-# names / folders to be processed (the sub- prefix can be removed).
+                            Space separated list of selected sub-# names / folders to be processed (the sub-prefix can be removed).
 Otherwise all subjects in the sourcefolder will be selected
       -b BIDSMAP, --bidsmap BIDSMAP
                             The study bidsmap file with the mapping heuristics.
 If the bidsmap